vartanbeno/SOEN487-Project/README.md

 ## Other Comments

-- The UI for the messaging service was not implemented because it required additional work to function.
-We we're having CORS issues with the backend, and then further work was required to message users by name instead of ID.
+- The UI for the messaging service was not implemented because we were having CORS issues between the client and server.
+For a user to start a conversation, we were recquiring the receiver's user ID, which isn't intuitive, so we decided to scrap it.
 - The image storing service was not implemented.
-The service would've required UI to interact with.
+The service would've required for it to communicate with the messaging service, but that wasn't accounted for.

 ## License